microsoft/FeatureManagement-Dotnet/README.md

 When new features are added to an application, there may come a time when a feature has multiple different proposed design options.
 A common solution for deciding on a design is some form of A/B testing, which involves providing a different version of the feature to different segments of the user base and choosing a version based on user interaction.
 In this library, this functionality is enabled by representing different configurations of a feature with variants.

 Variants enable a feature flag to become more than a simple on/off flag.
 A variant represents a value of a feature flag that can be a string, a number, a boolean, or even a configuration object.
-A feature flag that declares variants should define under what circumstances each variant should be used, which is covered in greater detail in the [Allocating a Variant](./README.md#allocating-a-variant) section.
+A feature flag that declares variants should define under what circumstances each variant should be used, which is covered in greater detail in the [Allocating Variants](./README.md#allocating-variants) section.

 ``` C#
 public class Variant